ToyotaResearchInstitute/tri_hardware_drivers/README.md

 # ati_netcanoem_ft_driver
 ROS driver for ATI Force/Torque sensors using the NETCANOEM interface board

-# schunk_wsg_driver
-ROS driver for Schunk WSG grippers supporting UDP and CAN control interfaces

 ## Dependencies

 - Linux kernel with socketcan support enabled (enabled by default in Ubuntu 16.04.* and others)